 More than consumer electronics

-Electronics, consumer appliances, cameras, laptop computers and industrial robots were among the products that drove Japan’s tech success in the 80s and 90s.
-But most of the large Japanese tech conglomerates may have seemed less exciting in recent years as US, South Korean and Taiwanese companies have fuelled smartphone innovation.
+Electronics, consumer appliances, cameras, laptop computers, and industrial robots were among the products that drove Japan’s tech success in the 80s and 90s.
+But most of the large Japanese tech conglomerates may have seemed less exciting in recent years as US, South Korean, and Taiwanese companies have fueled smartphone innovation.

-We believe Japanese tech is much more than consumer electronics and will see significant growth in the 2020s, both from local trends and from its status as a high-quality-component manufacturer.
+We believe Japanese tech is much more than consumer electronics and will see significant growth throughout the 2020s, both from local trends and from its status as a high-quality-component manufacturer.

 Why are we excited about Japanese tech now?